 Let’s break down what each nutrient does to get a better understanding of what the benefits of using weed fertilizer really are.

 - Nitrogen (N): Nitrogen is considered the most important nutrient aiding in plant growth.
 This is because it’s a major component of chlorophyll, which is vital for the process of photosynthesis.
 Nitrogen is also an important component of amino acids, which are the building blocks of proteins that plants need to survive.
+You, as a grower, want to feed cannabis more Nitrogen during the vegetative stage, when it uptakes the most growth.

 - Phosphorous (P): Phosphorus is an essential component of a plant’s DNA and RNA structure, which are linked together by phosphorous bonds.
 Phosphorous is known to increase root development and stalk and stem strength, improve bud formation and overall crop quality, and help aid in the plant’s development throughout its entire lifecycle.
+The intake of Phosphorous should be increased during the flowering stage.

 - Potassium (K): Potassium also plays a big role in photosynthesis and is vital for both the development and overall health of the plant.
 Potassium and phosphorous work together to increase the root system’s strength and resistance.
 Potassium is also essential for growing big, heavy buds, and can help increase the overall weight and density of cannabis flowers.
+That’s why, along with Phosphorous, your plant’s diet during the flowering stage needs to include lots of Potassium.

 Thus, it’s easy to see why using fertilizer is so beneficial for growing healthy marijuana plants heavy with dense, beautiful buds.
+Without any additional nutrients, your plants will most likely starve and struggle to produce that quality and quantity of the harvest you’re hoping for.

 The Top 5 Cannabis Fertilizers For Growing Great Weed